This blueberry crumble, made with blueberries and a crisp oat topping, is simple, easy, and the best. Perfect for summer.

 - 1 to 2 tablespoons lemon juice, depending on how tart the blueberries

 - For the crumble

 - 1/2 cup light or dark brown sugar

 - 1/2 teaspoon kosher salt

-- 1 stick unsalted butter, cut into cubes and softened just a little, plus more for the pie plate
+- 1 stick unsalted butter (8 oz), cut into cubes and softened just a little, plus more for the pie plate

 - Vanilla ice cream, preferably homemade

-- 1. Preheat the oven to 375°F (190°C) and adjust the oven rack to the middle position.
+- 1. Preheat the oven to 375°F (190°C).
+Adjust the oven rack to the center position.
 Generously butter a 9-inch pie plate.

 - Make the blueberry filling